mteen1/python_miniprojects/README.md

 # python_miniprojects
-This project contains the practices and problems I solved for learning python(All of them are beginner level programming)
+This project contains the practices and problems I solved for learning python(most of them are beginner level programming)